KuluGary/website/src/blog/integrating-storybook-into-nextjs-turborepo.md

 We set up Storybook as a new Turborepo app (`apps/storybook`) alongside our two main Next.js ones.
 This kept configurations isolated while letting us import from `packages` to build our Stories.

-Our first Story was for the `Button` primitie component:
+Our first Story was for the `Button` primitive component:

 ```tsx
 import type { Meta, StoryObj } from "@storybook/nextjs";